What’s the point of having a website when nobody scrolls past your hero image?

 The above three steps don’t look anything like online sales from far far away isn’t it?

-How else do you empathize with your audience?
-What else do you do differently?
+What do you do differently to empathize with your audience?
 Tell me in the comments.

 Download this FREE guide to refer to Empathetic Copywriting offline.